 All students are made aware of how technology can help them better understand and access the curriculum.
 Each grade level has access to 26 portable Mac Laptop computers as well as five desktop computers stationed in the LC.

 Several computer applications that can enhance learning, honor the individual learning styles of the students, and help students approach academics in a more methodical, independent manner.
 Students are able to use and access audiobooks, iPads and Chromebooks, and educational software such as Inspiration and Kurzweil.

 Each of the following programs are installed on the Learning Center computers:

-As a member of organizations like Bookshare, Learning Ally, and IMODS through the CA State Department of Education, Gateway has access to audio files and alternative print materials (ie: braille, large print) to make learning meaningful to students with disabilities.
+Audio files: As a member of organizations like Bookshare and IMODS through the CA State Department of Education, Gateway has access to audio files, alternative print materials (ie: braille, large print) to make access and learning meaningful to students with disabilities.